Overview

 Step 5: Confirm Snow Load Requirements

-Before finalizing rafter or truss spacing, confirm your region's snow load requirement โ ranging from under 20 lb/ftยฒ in mild climates to over 100 lb/ftยฒ in heavy snow regions โ since this determines whether your structural sizing from Steps 2โ4 is adequate, independent of how well the roof surface itself is finished.
+Before finalizing rafter or truss spacing, confirm your region's snow load requirement.
+It ranges from under 20 lb/ft² in mild climates to over 100 lb/ft² in heavy snow regions, and it determines whether your structural sizing from Steps 2 through 4 actually holds up, regardless of how well the roof surface itself gets finished.

-The Snow Load Calculator estimates required load capacity from regional data and your roof's pitch, since steeper roofs shed snow more effectively and need to carry less accumulated weight.
+The Snow Load Calculator estimates required load capacity from regional data and your roof's pitch, since steeper roofs shed snow more effectively and carry less accumulated weight as a result.

 Step 6: Calculate Shingle or Metal Roofing Material

-With pitch, structure, and load requirements settled, the last step is calculating actual surface area โ which is larger than the building's flat footprint on any roof steeper than a shallow pitch โ and converting that into bundle or panel count.
+With pitch, structure, and load requirements settled, the last step is calculating actual surface area, which runs larger than the building's flat footprint on anything steeper than a shallow pitch, then converting that into bundle or panel count.

-The Roof Shingle Calculator converts pitch-adjusted surface area into shingle bundles (standard bundles cover about 33 sq ft each, plus a 10โ15% waste allowance), and the Metal Roof Cost Calculator estimates installed cost for a metal alternative.
+The Roof Shingle Calculator converts pitch-adjusted surface area into shingle bundles (standard bundles cover about 33 sq ft each, plus a 10 to 15% waste allowance), and the Metal Roof Cost Calculator estimates installed cost for a metal alternative.

 Key Terms